JustinGOrefice/rcos-status-updates/spring_2019/week_06.md

 <h2>Last Week's Accomplishments</h2>

 <blockquote>
   <p>Last week, I tried to fix my code to work with venue but I have been unsuccessful so far.
+I asked Varun for help and he suggested using Bootstrap to help fix this problem.
 </blockquote>

 <h2>This Week's Plan</h2>